NREL/ROSCO/README.md

 # NREL's Reference OpenSource Controller (ROSCO) for wind turbine applications
+** This is still in early development and is not ready for official release yet.
+Please do not share without permission from Nikhar Abbas. **

 NREL's Reference OpenSource Controller (ROSCO) for wind turbine applications uses the Bladed-style DISCON interface used by, e.g., OpenFAST, Bladed (versions 4.5 or earlier) and HAWC2.

 ## Introduction